elenavrm/hp-final/README.md

 *Discover the dedicated faculty and staff members at Hogwarts School of Witchcraft and Wizardry.
 The app provides information about the diverse roles, including professors specializing in various subjects, dedicated caretakers, librarians, and the caring nurses.
 Thanks to the implemented filter method, sorting between professors and staff members becomes effortless.
 Explore the detailed descriptions and backgrounds of each staff member according to their respective roles, making it a seamless experience to navigate between the two categories.
 Feel free to explore the rich details and distinct roles of professors and staff members with ease, making your journey through the magical world of Hogwarts more immersive and enjoyable.*

- ### Book Collection:
+ ### Book Store Collection:

-*Explore the collection of magical books available at Hogwarts.*
+*The app includes a built-in Bookstore section where you can choose books from slides divided into filtered sections and add them to the cart.
+You can change the quantity of selected books and delete them from the cart.*

  ### Nice and catchy UI